Boca Raton Medical Malpractice Lawyer

 - POP & SUI Surgery

-The team at Leifer Law Firm is experienced in medical malpractice cases.
+The Boca Raton medical malpractice lawyers at Leifer Law Firm are experienced in medical malpractice cases.
 We have helped countless clients defend their right and earn the compensation they deserve for their injuries.

 You shouldn’t have to suffer because of a doctor’s incompetence.
 After all, you trust your physicians to keep you healthy and safe.
 Let our team aggressively defend your rights and get you the compensation you need to recover.

 Do You Have a Medical Malpractice Case?

 In order to qualify for medical malpractice, your case needs:

 To prove a doctor-patient relationship existed – This means you must prove that the physician was treating you and therefore responsible for your health and safety.

 If you cannot prove that the physician was hired by you to treat you or a loved one, then you may not have a medical malpractice claim.
 It is easy to prove if there was a relationship – either by proof of an appointment, examining medical records or proof you paid a deductible or copay at their office.